arvidn/libtorrent/docs/manual.rst

 * save session state (see save_state())
 * destruct session object

-Each class and function is described in this manual.
+Each class and function is described in this manual, you may want to have a look at the tutorial_ as well.

+.. _tutorial: tutorial.html

 For a description on how to create torrent files, see create_torrent.